giantswarm/security-bundle/README.md

 ## Installing

+:warning: **Previous `security-pack` users must delete the old `security-pack` CR first before installing the bundle.**

 This "App of Apps" method is rather new and our UX tooling is still catching up, so our normal App installation methods may or may not work for you depending on your management cluster and component versions.

-The currently recommended way to install the security pack is:
+The currently recommended way to install the security bundle is:

 1. Create `user-values.yaml` containing the name of the cluster where the Apps should be installed, and the organization where that cluster is running: